yazhini-commits/VISION_SPEC_QC/deployment_report.md

 The collected performance logs were analyzed to evaluate system reliability and classification quality.
 The confusion matrix (TP, FP, FN, TN) was used to assess prediction accuracy.
 Precision and recall values were reviewed to measure the system’s effectiveness in identifying defective and non-defective samples.
 FPS stability was evaluated to ensure real-time constraints were consistently met.

 ---
+### 25 January 2026 – System Refinement and Documentation

+Based on evaluation results, minor refinements were applied to improve display clarity and logging efficiency.
+The codebase was cleaned and structured for readability and maintainability.
+Comprehensive documentation, including system architecture, configuration guidelines, and execution instructions, was prepared for final submission.

+---